-5.04 In August 2003, the Government of Maharashtra promulgated
+5.04 In August 2003, the Government of Maharashtra promulgated an Ordinance for regulating transfer of officials and prevention of delay in discharge of duties by such officials.
+The main provisions of the Ordinance are as follows:

-- an Ordinance for regulating transfer of officials and prevention of delay in discharge of duties by such officials.
-The main provisions of the Ordinance are as follows: - (i) It is applicable to all government servants in the State Services including the All India Service officers of the Maharashtra Cadre but it is not applicable to employees appointed on non-transferable posts in isolated cadres and employees under the administrative control of the judiciary. - (ii) Transfer of a government servant means posting of a government servant from one post or place of work to another post or place of work and includes posting from one office to another office in the same town. - (iii) Normal tenure of a Group 'A' official/ official of All India Service in a post is three years. - (iv) No government servant shall ordinarily be transferred unless he has completed his tenure. - (v) The Competent Authority to transfer a government servant shall prepare, in the month of January every year, a list of government servants due for transfer and transfer shall be effected in April-May of that year.
-Thus, an official will have prior intimation of his 52impending transfer and can take timely steps to sort out his personal and family related problems. (vi) For officers of the All India Services and personal and family related problems, (vi) For officers of the All India Services and officers of Group 'A' of the Competent Authority to order transfer is the Chief Minister in consultation with the Chief Secretary, (vii) For other officers of Group 'A' of State Service with pay scales below Rs.
-10,650-15,850/- the Competent Authority is the Minister in charge in consultation with the Secretary of the Department, (viii) For the officers of the State Government in Group 'B', the transfer is the Regional Head of the Department, (x) Group 'D' officers shall not be ordinarily transferred except in special circumstances as specified, (xi) Stipulation of transfer after a fixed tenure of three years shall not apply if an official has only a year for his retirement on superannuation or if the official has special qualifications for the job and a suitable replacement is not readily available or if transfer of an official will cause serious dislocation in timely completion of a project, (xii) The Ordinance also stipulates time limits for disposal of official business and mandates disciplinary action against an official for willful and intentional delay or negligence.
+- (i) It is applicable to all government servants in the State Services including the All India Service officers of the Maharashtra Cadre but it is not applicable to employees appointed on non-transferable posts in isolated cadres and employees under the administrative control of the judiciary. - (ii) Transfer of a government servant means posting of a government servant from one post or place of work to another post or place of work and includes posting from one office to another office in the same town. - (iii) Normal tenure of a Group 'A' official/ official of All India Service in a post is three years. - (iv) No government servant shall ordinarily be transferred unless he has completed his tenure. - (v) The Competent Authority to transfer a government servant shall prepare, in the month of January every year, a list of government servants due for transfer and transfer shall be effected in April-May of that year.
+Thus, an official will have prior intimation of his impending transfer and can take timely steps to sort out his personal and family related problems.

+- (vi) For officers of the All India Services and officers of Group 'A' of State Services having pay scale of Rs.
+10,650-15,850/- or more, the Competent Authority to order transfer is the Chief Minister in consultation with the Chief Secretary. - (vii) For other officers of Group 'A' of State Service with pay scales below Rs.
+10,650-15,850/- the Competent Authority is the Minister in charge in consultation with the Secretary of the Department. - (viii) For the officers of the State Government in Group 'B', the Competent Authority for transfer is the Head of the Department. - (ix) For employees of Group 'C' and 'D', the Competent Authority for transfer is the Regional Head of the Department. - (x) Group 'D' officers shall not be ordinarily transferred except in special circumstances as specified. - (xi) Stipulation of transfer after a fixed tenure of three years shall not apply if an official has only a year for his retirement on superannuation or if the official has special qualifications for the job and a suitable replacement is not readily available or if transfer of an official will cause serious dislocation in timely completion of a project. - (xii) The Ordinance also stipulates time limits for disposal of official business and mandates disciplinary action against an official for willful and intentional delay or negligence.